 Coronavirus Large Business Interruption Loans Scheme

-The Coronavirus Large Business Interruption Loan Scheme launched on 20 April, and the Chancellor has recently announced that the closing date for applications has been extended to 31 March 2021.
+The Coronavirus Large Business Interruption Loan Scheme launched on 20 April, and the closing date for applications is 31 March 2021.
 This scheme provides a government guarantee of 80% to enable banks to make loans to larger businesses.
 These loans are offered at commercial rates of interest.

 The scheme provides loans of up to £25 million to UK-based firms with an annual turnover of between £45 million and £250 million.